realm/jazzy/ObjectiveC.md

   `-F <path of directory containing ModuleName.framework>`.

-* If you are happy to build the project before generating docs then you may be able to use the header maps Xcode has generated -- check the build log to find them and the invocation syntax.
+* If you are happy to build the project before generating docs then you may be able to use the header maps Xcode has generated.
+Check the build log to find them and the invocation syntax.

 * Manually construct an equivalent header map.
 This is complex not least